the-scouts/por/sphinx_source/chapter-9.rst

    If uncertain about the insurance requirements when operating using UAVs and/or drones please contact Unity (Scout Insurance Services).

-Rule 9.15 This rule is intentionally left blank.
+Rule 9.15 This rule is intentionally left blank
 ------------------------------------------------

 Rule 9.16 Powered Aircraft Flying